amit-jain/CarND-Behavioral-Cloning-P3/README.md

 * First and second fully connected layers were changed from 100 and 50 to 256 and 100 respectively.
 * Added a dropout with 40% keep probability after all the fully connected layers.

-BatchNormalization layers and the Dropout layers primarily worked to regularize the model to not overfit.
+BatchNormalization layers help in accelerating the learning process as they solve the internal co-variant shift problem and also because they have some regularizing effect.
+Refer [Batch Normalization quora thread](https://www.quora.com/Why-does-batch-normalization-help)
+Dropout layers help to regularize the model to not overfit to the training data.
+In effect the initial convolution layers use batch normalization for faster regularizing but the fully connected layers use dropouts for regularization which seemed to present a good balance between faster learning as well as proper regularization.

 The model used an Adam optimizer with a mean squared error as the objective function to determine the performance of the model.

-The following screen shot gives the model summary used for traininga
+The following screen shot gives the summary of the model used and also the number of parameters being used
 ![image14]

 ####3.
 Future Enhancements